ori-halevi/OopsType/README.md

 <a name="-english"></a>

 ## 🇬🇧 English

+> ♻️ **OopsType is the successor to [taskbar-color-change-by-lang](https://github.com/ori-halevi/taskbar-color-change-by-lang)** — a from-scratch rewrite that takes the "color the taskbar by language" idea and grows it into a complete tool: not just a taskbar strip, but a caret label, a mouse-following label, idle reset, and a multi-language UI.

 **OopsType** is a lightweight Windows tray utility that gives you an unmissable, glanceable indication of your active keyboard layout — exactly where your eyes already are.
 No more typing a full sentence before realizing you were in the wrong layout the whole time.